Ptoscanode/Udacity-Finding-Donors-For-Charity-Project/README.md

 ## Feature Selection

-When we used only a subset of all the available features in the data both the reduced model's F-score and accuracy are lower than those of the model including all features.
+When we used only a subset of all the available features in the data, both the reduced model's F-score and accuracy are lower than those of the model including all features.

 Accuracy went down from **0.8700** to **0.8579** and the F-Score from **0.7486** to **0.7225**